ALEEEHU/Awesome-Text2X-Resources/README.md

 ✉️ Any additions or suggestions, feel free to contribute and contact hyqale1024@gmail.com.

 ## 🔥 News
-* `2024.07.02` - update several papers status "ECCV 2024"to accepted papers, congrats to all 🎉
 * `2024.06.30` - add one new section 'text to video'.
 * `2024.04.05` adjusted the layout and added accepted lists and ArXiv lists to each section.